How to Identify Vintage Mink, Fox, Rabbit, Beaver, Raccoon & Chinchilla Fur

 Beginning in the 1970s — when love and acceptance of all things “natural” began thanks to the peace, love & flower power generation — the natural colors of rabbit fur were embraced as a trend, and less dying occurred.

 Also, the demand for “higher quality fur” had lessened.
-Mink was the luxurious go-to fur of its day, so rabbit fur was dyed previously to the ’70s to resemble mink fur.
+Mink was the luxurious go-to fur of its day, given the cost of mink fur coats, so rabbit fur was dyed previously to the ’70s to resemble mink fur.

 Rabbit farming part 10: Rabbit fur pelt production – shopboardwalkvintage.com